U.S. to station space radar in Australia

 "All of that represents a major leap forward in bilateral space cooperation," Panetta said.

-Australia has played down the risk such facilities could antagonize an increasingly muscular China, which in 2011 had two-way trade with Canberra worth A$113 billion, making it Australia's biggest trade partner.
+Australia has played down the risk such facilities could antagonise an increasingly muscular China, which in 2011 had two-way trade with Canberra worth A$113 billion, making it Australia's biggest trade partner.

 (Reporting by Phil Stewart and Rob Taylor; Editing by Robert Birsel)